farcasterxyz/docs/docs/reference/contracts/id-gateway.md

 ## price

 Returns the price in wei to register an fid.
 This includes the price of 1 storage unit.
-To include additional storage units, in the calculation, provide an optional `extraStorage` parameter.
+To include additional storage units in the calculation, provide an optional `extraStorage` parameter.

 | Param Name   | type                 | Description                                                           |